yuryalencar/NumberOfInversions/README.md

 # NumberOfInversions
-Algorithm for counting inversions numbers to sort a vector
+Algorithm for counting inversions numbers to sort a vector using MergeSort